ibm-cloud-docs/cephaas/troubleshooting.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting {{site.data.keyword.cephaas_short}}
+# Troubleshooting
 {: #troubleshooting}

-When you create or manage Block and Object Storage for {{site.data.keyword.cephaas_short}}, you might encounter issues.
+When you create or manage Block and Object Storage for {{site.data.keyword.cephaas_full_notm}}, you might encounter issues.
 Often, you can recover by following a few steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {: shortdesc}

 ## Cannot retrieve a volume in a specified deployment